 Christmas at the Bowery Mission.
-FAPC volunteers lead an evening of holiday music, followed by dinner service, for residents and guests of this historic mission on the Lower East Side.
+Fifth Avenue volunteers lead an evening of holiday music, followed by dinner service, for residents and guests of this historic mission on the Lower East Side.
 This special Advent service on Sunday, Dec.
-10, is in lieu of our regular, fourth-Sunday service at the Bowery.
+9, is in lieu of our regular, fourth-Sunday service at the Bowery.
 Volunteers are asked to arrive at 4:45 pm.
 For details, click here.

 On Saturday, Dec.
-2, the Women's Association hosts its afternoon Christmas Tea, complete with holiday treats and caroling.
-Everyone's invited!
+8, the Women's Association hosts its afternoon Christmas Tea, complete with holiday treats and caroling.
+Everyone's invited, starting at 3:30 pm in Bonnell Hall.
 Wear your festive attire!

 On Sunday, Dec.
-17, the Cider Sing tradition continues at FAPC, and we welcome your voices!
-We will gather on the Fifth Avenue steps for some old-fashioned caroling, bringing the joy of the season to Fifth Avenue.
+16, the Cider Sing! tradition continues at Fifth Avenue, and we welcome your voices!
+We will gather on the Fifth Avenue steps for some old-fashioned caroling, bringing the joy of the season to passersby.
+And yes, we're serving cider!
 This event begins at 12:30 pm.

-With FAPC all dressed up for the holidays, this is an ideal time to explore the architecture and learn the history of this landmark church.
+With the Sanctuary and Chapel all dressed up for the holidays, this is an ideal time to explore the architecture and learn the history of this landmark church.

-FAPC will open our doors on Fifth Avenue for Saturday tours on Dec.
-9 and Dec.
-23, from 11:30 am until 3 pm.
+We will open our doors on Fifth Avenue for Saturday tours on Dec.
+8 and Dec.
+22, from 11 am until 1 pm.
 Sunday tours continue as usual throughout Advent and Christmas, beginning from the rear of the Sanctuary immediately following the 11 am worship service.
-There are no tours on Christmas Day or New Year's Day.
+There are no tours on Christmas Day.

 On Sunday, Dec.
-17, we offer our special, "insider's tour" of FAPC, which includes a visit to the Sanctuary attic and the historic clock tower.
+23, we offer our special, "insider's tour" of Fifth Avenue Presbyterian Church, which includes a visit to the Sanctuary attic and the historic clock tower.
 This tour begins at 12:15 pm in Kirkland Chapel.